deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "You've been staring at it for like five minutes, bro."

 "Nonsense, I only just-" Kirk glanced at the timepiece and stopped mid-sentence.
-Nearly twelve *Ri* had gone past. "…I could have sworn…?"
+Nearly twelve *Ri* had gone past. "...I could have sworn...?"

 "Nah man, you zoned the fuck *out*.
 Like, way worse than I do."

 Kirk shook his mane, trying to shake off a lingering feeling that he could understand what was going on if he just held the *Huh* some more.
-"Can I look at…?
+"Can I look at...?
 No, what am I saying?
 Lock that thing away!"

 "Dude, it's just another drug.
 You're not used to it, that's all."